Troubleshooting Common Webhook Issues

 Symptoms:

-- Your application throws errors when processing the payload.
+- Your application throws errors when processing the webhook payload.

 Possible Causes:

-- The payload format has changed due to an update in the source system.
+- The payload format has changed due to an update in the source application.

 How to Fix It:

-- Review Documentation: Check the source application’s webhook documentation to ensure you’re handling the payload correctly.
+- Review the Documentation: Check the source application’s webhook documentation to confirm the expected payload structure.

-- Update Your Code: If the payload format has changed, update your application to handle the new structure.
+- Update Your Parser: If the payload format has changed, update your application’s parser to handle the new structure.

 Symptoms: